2025 Copa do Brasil: First round

 The first round was contest by 80 teams and they played between 18 and 27 February 2025, in a single knock-out match format.
 The 40 winning teams advanced to the second round.

+Times are BRT (UTC–3), as listed by CBF (local times, if different, are in parentheses).

 Second round

 The second round was contest by the 40 teams qualified from the first round and they played between 4 and 13 March 2025, in a single knock-out match format.
 The 20 winning teams advanced to the third round.

+Times are BRT (UTC–3), as listed by CBF (local times, if different, are in parentheses).

 Two-legged rounds

 Third round

 The draw for the third round was held on 9 April 2025 at the CBF headquarters in Rio de Janeiro.
 The 20 teams qualified from the previous round additionally to the 12 teams that will be enter from this round were placed into two pots, seeded by their national ranking, and then drawn into 16 ties.
 The competition from this round onwards will be played on a home-and-away two-legged basis.
 The winning teams advanced to the round of 16.